winterwolf/typedobject/readme.md

   self.h = self.h * self.scale
 end

--- You can just call Class() to create instance or use Class:new() for -- editor with smart hints, which is not smart enough to parse metamethods. local rect = Rectangle(2, 4, 6, 8)
+-- You can just call Class() to create instance, or use Class:new() for -- editor with smart hints, which is not smart enough to parse metamethods. local rect = Rectangle(2, 4, 6, 8)